Princess Charlotte fans fear she's had controversial beauty treatment

 But some fans were distracted by how blonde Charlotte’s hair looked in the photo.

 A trend that was taking youngsters by storm last year was dying hair using tissue paper.
-But it’s not confirmed whether the young princess has had anything done.
+But it’s not confirmed whether the young princess has had anything done to her naturally brunette tresses.

+Another fan rushed to defend Charlotte, insisting that she has always had naturally blonder streaks in her hair.

-Princess Charlotte’s hair has seemingly got much lighter the older she is, especially the layers underneath having celebrated her sixth birthday last month.
+Princess Charlotte’s hair has seemingly got much lighter the older she is, especially the layers underneath, as seen in the photo released to celebrate her sixth birthday in May.

 As the snap shown above was taken at King’s Cup Regatta on August 08, 2019 and at Trooping the Colour below, taken back in June 2019.